 - satisfactory completion of a course in undergraduate statistics;

 - One year of full time employment or equivalent as a registered nurse is strongly recommended.

-The nursing management and leadership graduate is prepared to
+The family nurse practitioner graduate is prepared to

 Nursing Core Courses (18 hours)